-The following information shall not be deemed to be "soliciting material" or to be "filed" with the SEC or subject to Regulation 14A or 14C under the Securities Exchange Act of 1934, as amended, or the Exchange Act, or to the liabilities of Section 18 of the Exchange Act, and will not be deemed to be incorporated by reference into any filing of Eagle Pharmaceuticals, Inc. under the Exchange Act or the Securities Act of 1933, as amended, or the Securities Act, except to the extent we specifically incorporate it by reference into such filing.
+The following information shall not be deemed to be "soliciting material" or to be "filed" with the SEC or subject to Regulation 14A or 14C under the Securities Exchange Act of 1934, as amended, ("the Exchange Act"), or to the liabilities of Section 18 of the Exchange Act, and will not be deemed to be incorporated by reference into any filing of Eagle Pharmaceuticals, Inc. under the Exchange Act or the Securities Act of 1933, as amended, ("the Securities Act"), except to the extent we specifically incorporate it by reference into such filing.

-The following graph shows a comparison from February 12, 2014 (the date our common stock commenced trading on the Nasdaq Global Market) through December 31, 2018 of the cumulative total return for our common stock, and the Nasdaq Composite Index and The Nasdaq Biotechnology Index.
-The graph assumes that \$100 was invested at the market close on February 12, 2014 in the common stock of Eagle Pharmaceuticals, Inc, the Nasdaq Composite Index and the Nasdaq Biotechnology Index and assumes reinvestments of dividends.
+The following graph shows a five year comparison from December 31, 2014 through December 31, 2019 of the cumulative total return for our common stock, and the Nasdaq Composite Index and The Nasdaq Biotechnology Index.
+The graph assumes that \$100 was invested at the market close on December 31, 2014 in the common stock of Eagle Pharmaceuticals, Inc, the Nasdaq Composite Index and the Nasdaq Biotechnology Index.
 The stock price performance of the following graph is not necessarily indicative of future stock price performance.

-Comparison of 58 Month Cumulative Total Return Assumes initial investment \$100 December 31, 2018
+Comparison of 5 year Cumulative Total Return Assumes initial investment \$100 December 31, 2019